By: Team T08-4 Since: Jan 2019 Licence: MIT

 Groups

-have been added under the houseRed
+R1andR2have been added under the houseRed.

-returns[(R1, Red), (R2, Red)]
+view_greturns[(R1, Red), (R2, Red)].

 4.6.
 Delete Commands